02ruchi2002/Javascript-Notes/javascript/10_Arrays/read.md

 7. Given an array of prices, add 18% GST to each and return the new array.

-8. Convert an array of strings to uppercase using .map().
+8. Convert an array of strings to uppercase.

 🔍 Search and Condition Checking